flatcar-archive/flatcar-docs/os/generate-self-signed-certificates.md

 cfssl print-defaults csr > ca-csr.json
 ```

-### Certificate types which are used inside Container Linux
+### Certificate types which are used inside Flatcar Linux

 * **client certificate** is used to authenticate client by server.
 For example `etcdctl`, `etcd proxy`, `fleetctl` or `docker` clients.
 * **server certificate** is used by server and verified by client for server identity.
 For example `docker` server or `kube-apiserver`.